slangerosuna/space_cowboy_rpg/README.md

 Next you need to setup your `config.toml` file using any text editor.
 When done setting up, it should look something like this

+As this makes use of cargo, the project can be built with the `cargo b` command.

+After this, when built, if you choose to deploy the binary, make sure that it is in the same directory as your resource folder or a copy of it

 ```toml
 openapi_key = "API_KEY"
 elevenlabs_key = "API_KEY"